thenry42/promptly_cli/README.md

 # Promptly CLI

-A unified command-line interface for interacting with various AI language models, including Ollama, OpenAI, Anthropic, Google Gemini, and DeepSeek.
+A command-line interface for interacting with various AI language models.

+## Current Status

+This project is in early development.
+Currently, it provides a basic framework for a command-line tool that will eventually support multiple AI providers.

-## Features
+## Features (Planned)

 - Single command interface for all AI providers
 - Compatible with the Ollama CLI syntax